dreweird/pmis2021/README.md

 ## Update Logs

-###Example
- - Item 1
- - Item 2
-  - Sub Item 1
-  - Sub Item 2

-Markup: * Admin Page with CRUD functions was added
+ - Admin Page with CRUD functions was added
-        * Uploading of Photo in the commodity table
+ - Uploading of Photo in the commodity table
-        * Interactive Search Service
+ - Interactive Search Service
-        * Strict Validation Price Inputting
+ - Strict Validation Price Inputting
-        * Retail Price and Farm Gate Price Integration
+ - Retail Price and Farm Gate Price Integration
-        * Grouping Commodity by Area and Month
+ - Grouping Commodity by Area and Month
-        * Avergaing Function per group was enabled
+ - Avergaing Function per group was enabled
-        * Generation of Summary Report
+ - Generation of Summary Report